 We must demand an ecological retrofitting of our urban environments to live together more efficiently, giving credence to community, allowing space for the open wild in us and them.
+This is what we call re-designing the wild into our cities, a sort of planned Geo-Fauvism.

 Human Population Expands, Living Conditions Worsen, Resources Constrained, Species Disappear